U.S. Bicycle Routes in Michigan

 U.S. Bicycle Route 35 is a 500-mile route that runs from Indiana through Michigan to Sault Ste.
 Marie, Canada, generally following the Lake Michigan shoreline and through the eastern Upper Peninsula.

-While some portions of each route are signed, users should not rely solely on signs for navigating the route.
+While some portions of U.S. Bicycle Routes 20 and 35 are signed, users should not rely solely on signs for navigating the route.
+U.S. Bicycle Route 10 is not yet signed.

 - U.S. Bicycle Routes in Michigan Overview Map